brightcove/brightcove-player-sdk-ios/README.md

 Source Selection (HLS, MP4, HTTP/HTTPS)
 ---------------------------------------
 The Brightcove Player SDK for iOS provides clients the ability to attach multiple url and delivery types (`BCOVSource`) to a single video (`BCOVVideo`).
 For example, if your videos are being retrieved by the Playback Service, there may be a mix of HLS or MP4 renditions for a single video, along with HTTP and HTTPS versions.
 Which one of these sources that get selected is determined by a source selection policy block.
-The default source selection policy will select the first HLS `BCOVSource` on each `BCOVVideo`, regardless of scheme.
+The default source selection policy will select the first HLS `BCOVSource` on each `BCOVVideo`, with HTTPS sources preferred over HTTP.

 Source selection can be overridden by creating a `BCOVBasicSessionProviderOptions` and using it to create a `BCOVBasicSessionProvider`.
 For example: